lampardchelsea/hello-world/leetcode/Sort_Search_DataStructure/README.md

 <p>3.
 [Confusion regarding the initial position of the pointer in a list iterated by the Iterator interface] (http://stackoverflow.com/questions/25060742/confusion-regarding-the-initial-position-of-the-pointer-in-a-list-iterated-by-th)
 <p>4.
 [How to create Iterator in Java ?] (http://mrbool.com/how-to-create-iterator-in-java/26422)
 <p>5.
 [What is the Iterable interface used for ?] (http://stackoverflow.com/questions/1059127/what-is-the-iterable-interface-used-for)
 <p>6.
+[How does the Java for each loop work ?] (http://stackoverflow.com/questions/85190/how-does-the-java-for-each-loop-work)
+<p>7.
 [Iterating through a Collection, avoiding ConcurrentModificationException when removing in loop] (http://stackoverflow.com/questions/223918/iterating-through-a-collection-avoiding-concurrentmodificationexception-when-re)
 <p>Stack
 <p>1.
 [What is stack ?] (http://algs4.cs.princeton.edu/13stacks/)
 <p>2.
 [How to implement stack(princeton version) ?] (http://algs4.cs.princeton.edu/13stacks/Stack.java.html)